Migraines and Chronic Headaches: Can They Be A Sign Of A Brain Tumour?

 Blurred speech

-If you experience severe headaches or any of the symptoms above, seek immediate medical attention or consult a Neurosurgeon for proper diagnosis and treatment.
-Early diagnosis and early treatment are crucial for serious neurological conditions.
+If you experience severe headaches or any of the symptoms above, seek immediate medical attention or consult a brain tumour specialist such as a Neurosurgeon for proper diagnosis and treatment.
+Early diagnosis and treatment are crucial for serious neurological conditions.
 A stroke, for instance, requires urgent treatment – within three hours of the symptoms’ onset – for the best chance of recovery.

 The early detection of neurological conditions is possible after the onset of initial symptoms.
 Early detection also means early treatment and more treatment options, such as minimally invasive surgery for the removal of tumours or aneurysms.
 This results in other benefits such as: